Success is where preparation and opportunity meet.

 Any confirmed DTC currently commanding the MIL On can set a Permanent Diagnostic Troubles Code (PDTC).
 They first appeared in 2010 as part of a three-year phase-in period.
 By the 2012 model year, all vehicles could set a PDTC.
 The ECM must have enough memory to store a minimum of four permanent DTCs.

-A PDTC prevents a stored DTC (MODE $03) from being erased before going in for a state emissions test.
+A PDTC (MODE $0a) will remain in memory after a stored DTC (MODE $03) is erased.
+This prevents someone from clearing a DTC before going for a state emissions test.
 This prevents a vehicle that would typically fail from passing.
 PDTCs are stored in a non-volatile RAM (NVRAM) to prevent them from being erased with the scan tool or by removing battery power from the ECM.

-A PDTC can only be erased from memory if the OBD system extinguishes the MIL (e.g. when the current DTC changes to a History DTC).
+A PDTC can only be erased from memory if the OBD system extinguishes the MIL (e.g., when the current DTC changes to a History DTC).
 If the memory is not cleared with a scan tool, the ECM must see the related monitor test complete and pass on three consecutive trips.
 The PDTC will not be removed from memory until the fourth key-on cycle.
-If the memory is cleared with the scan tool, the MIL will be extinguished; the MODE $03 DTC and MODE $02 Freeze Frame Data will be cleared.
-The PDTC will still be in memory, but it will take only one good trip to remove it from memory.
+If the memory is cleared with the scan tool, the MIL will be extinguished; the MODE $03 (Confirmed DTC) and MODE $02 (FFD) will be cleared.
+The PDTC will still be in memory, but it will take only one good trip and a second key-on cycle to remove it from memory.

 If multiple PDTCs are present, clearing them from memory could take many trips and miles.
-This should not affect driveability or emissions if the stored MODE $03 DTC is no longer present.
-Initially, there were many issues with clearing a Permanent Diagnostic Trouble Code.
+If the stored MODE $03 DTC is no longer present, this should not affect driveability or emissions.
+Clearing a Permanent Diagnostic Trouble Code was initially complicated.
 Eventually, these issues were resolved by reprogramming the ECM.
+If a reflash update is designed to fix a PDTC issue, the PDTC will be erased during the update.
+If the reflash is unrelated to the PDTC, the update cannot erase it.

 For a Misfire and Fuel System PDTC, the ECM must support storing up to four similar conditions window (SCW) in NVRAM to allow proper clearing from memory.
 If a Misfire of Fuel System PDTC is stored during the first occurrence, the ECM must store an SCW that includes engine speed +/- 375 rpm, engine load +/-20 %, and the same warmup condition below 160°F or 160°F and above.
 The SCW allows the ECM to monitor the specific Misfire/Fuel system conditions when the DTC was initially set.
 If additional Misfire or Fuel System DTCs are specified, each must store a SCW.

-Chrysler is the only manufacturer to provide this information through their factory scan tool.
-This is demonstrated in the following two Similar Conditions Windows captures.
+Chrysler is the only manufacturer that provides this information through its factory scan tool.
+The following two captures demonstrate Similar Conditions Windows (SCW).

 1. This pattern should be used for most BMW vehicles.
 The differences within this pattern are the methods of EVAP Leak Detection.
 After a cold soak start, the system will test if it has a leak detection pump (LDP).
 If it has a Natural Vacuum Leak Detection (NVLD) or Diagnostic Module Tank Leakage (DMTL) pump, EVAP Small Leak monitor tests will run after an extended engine-off time.